Hyperpilotio/benchmark-controller/app/README.md

       "MSET (10 keys)": "40650.41"
     }

-#### `GET /api/redis-instances`
+#### `GET /api/instances`

-API endpoint to discover the details of Redis instances bound to the application.
+API endpoint to discover the details of databse / app instances bound to the application.
 This only works when the application is running inside CloudFoundry.
-It will parse the Redis services from `VCAP_SERVICES` and return their details in JSON format.
+It will parse the services from `VCAP_SERVICES` and return their details in JSON format.

 If the app is not running in CloudFoundry it will return an empty JSON object.